tontanarak/DjangoBookstore/README.md

 # Book Store Website
-This is my first project for learn Python Django framework and Git.
+This is my first project to learn Python Django framework and Git.

 ## Build with
 * Django